OpenCTI-Platform/docs/docs/administration/support-package.md

 # Support Package

-Support packages are usefull for troubleshooting issue that occurs on OpenCTI platform.
+Support packages are useful for troubleshooting issue that occurs on OpenCTI platform.
 Administrators can request to create and download a support package that contains recent platform error logs and usage statistics.

 Support Package can be requested from "Settings > Support" menu.

 ![Support package overview](./assets/support-package-overview.png)

+## Package generation

-1. On a click on "Generate support package" button on the top right, the support package is requested.
+On a click on "Generate support package", a support event is propagated to every platform instances to request needed information.
-1. A background task on the platform gathers logs and interesting data and creates an archive
+Every instance that will receive this message will process the request and send the files to the platform.
+During this processing the interface will display the expected support package name in an IN PROGRESS state waiting for completion.

-1. When everything is ready, the status is changed to READY and the support package can be downloaded
+After finishing the process the support package will move to the READY state and the buttons download and delete will be activated.

+## Package download

+After file generation, using the download button will dynamically create a (zip) containing all instances logs and telemetry.

+## Partial package

-1. In case of platform instability, some logs might not be retrieve and the support package request may stay "In progress" for ever.
-In that case it's possible to use the "force download" button to get a partial support package archive.
-This partial support package archive contains all logs that have been collected so far.
+In case of platform instability, some logs might not be retrieved and the support package will be incomplete.

+If some instances fail to send their data, you will be able to force download a partial zip only after 1 minute.
+In case of a support package taking more than 5 minutes, the status will be moved to "timeout".